Both of the lodges are just outside Strathpeffer in the Highlands of Scotland, they are called Eagle and Otter Lodge.

 The plentiful local fauna can be viewed at close proximity and birds are encouraged around both lodges with feeders.

-The utility rooms each have a washing machine, tumble dryer, freezer and extra storage.
+The utility rooms each have a washing machine, tumble dryer and extra storage.

 OUTSIDE THE LODGES